EN

 8 things you need to know before your visit to the Colosseum in Rome

-M·AGRIPPA·L·F·COS·TERTIVM·FECIT reads the inscription on the frieze of its portico, which means: 'Marcus Agrippa, son of Lucius, consul for the third time, (built this),' but… did you know this isn't actually true?
+M·AGRIPPA·L·F·COS·TERTIVM·FECIT reads the inscription on the frieze of its portico, which means: "Marcus Agrippa, son of Lucius, consul for the third time, built this," but... did you know that this is not entirely accurate?

-The original temple, built in 27 BC, was indeed constructed by Marcus Vipsanius Agrippa.
-He was one of the most important Roman politicians, but he also dedicated part of his efforts to improving, renovating, and constructing various infrastructures and buildings in the city.
+The original temple, constructed in 27 BC, was indeed built by Marcus Vipsanius Agrippa.
+He was one of the most important Roman politicians, although he also devoted part of his work to improving, renovating, and constructing various infrastructures and buildings in the city.

-Thus, the Pantheon of Agrippa in Rome was built under Agrippa's supervision, but two fires, one in 80 AD and another in 110 AD, made it necessary to rebuild the building to its current form.
+Thus, the Pantheon of Agrippa in Rome was created under Agrippa’s supervision, but two fires, one in AD 80 and another in AD 110, necessitated the reconstruction of the building as we know it today.

-Even so, the inscription on the portico remained, which is why it is still commonly called the Pantheon of Agrippa.
-Additionally, it was rebuilt during the reign of Emperor Hadrian, who refused to have his name inscribed on the buildings he constructed.
+However, the inscription on the portico was preserved, which is why we still call it the Pantheon of Agrippa.
+Moreover, it was rebuilt during the reign of Emperor Hadrian, who refused to have his name inscribed on the buildings he commissioned.

-It has the largest unreinforced concrete dome in history
+It boasts the largest unreinforced concrete dome in history

-The Pantheon of Agrippa in Rome boasts centuries of history, and to this day, it still holds the record for the largest unreinforced concrete dome in history.
-This means that the dome you will see when you purchase your ticket to visit the Pantheon in Rome has no steel framework inside.
+The Pantheon of Agrippa in Rome holds centuries of history, and even today, it still features the largest unreinforced concrete dome in history.
+This means that the dome you’ll see when you purchase your ticket to visit the Pantheon in Rome has no steel framework inside.

 This masterpiece has a diameter of 43.44 meters, which is also the maximum height of the dome.
-It is adorned with five rings, each with 28 coffers, culminating in a perfect oculus that is always open to the exterior and measures 9 meters in diameter.
+It is adorned with five rings of 28 coffers each, culminating in a perfect oculus, always open to the sky, with a diameter of 8.95 meters.

-This oculus is not merely a decorative element; it plays a very important role in keeping the dome standing for centuries: it reduces its weight.
-Roman architects and engineers left nothing to chance, as evidenced in this magnificent building.
+This oculus is not just a decorative element; it has a vital function that has helped the dome remain intact for centuries: it reduces weight.
+Roman architects and engineers left nothing to chance, as evidenced by this magnificent building.

 What happens when it rains?